spacetelescope/jwst/docs/jwst/model_blender/blender_rules.rst

                  'min': np.min,
                  'stddev': np.std}

-The rules which should be referenced in the model schema definition are the keys defined for `jwst.model_blender.blender_rules.blender_funcs` listed above.
+The rules that should be referenced in the model schema definition are the keys defined for `jwst.model_blender.blender_rules.blender_funcs` listed above.
 This definition illustrates how several rules are simply interfaces for numpy array operations, while others are defined internally to `model_blender`.

 .. toctree::